I started to learn Russian in January 2016, because I met a great Russian girl in my university.

-12) Russian is actually quite easy to speak
+14) Russian is actually quite easy to speak if you try

 For English speakers, Russian is more difficult to learn than Germanic (Dutch, German), or Romanic (French, Italian, Spanish) languages.
 But when it comes to speaking well, Russian has a couple of tricks that make it easier to speak:

 For example, there's a fluent word order in Russian.
 So you can basically mix all the words in the sentence.
 You can start a sentence wherever you want.

 I go to work - я иду на работу.